ArNAB-0053/Resurate/README.md

 # Resurate

-Resurate is a machine learning-based application designed to streamline the resume screening process, enabling faster and more accurate candidate-job matching.
+Resurate is a NLP-based application designed to streamline the resume screening process, enabling faster and more accurate candidate-job matching.

 ## Problem Statement